vdwulp/vdwulp.github.io/iButtonTag/README.md

 ### Hardware Setup
 - Connect data line of iButton probe to an Arduino digital pin, this is the 1-Wire data line.
-- Connect a 4k7 kΩ pull-up resistor between the 1-Wire data line and Arduino 5V pin.
+- Connect a 2200 Ω to 4700 Ω pull-up resistor between the 1-Wire data line and Arduino 5V pin.
 - Connect ground line of iButton probe to an Arduino ground (GND) pin.

 ### Code Example